 Now, if someone makes a $1,000 deposit, the bank’s liabilities and reserves would increase by $1,000.
 If the required reserve ratio is 10%, that means must keep $100 on hold and available, but the other 90%, or $900, may be lent.
 This allows the bank to expand the economy and profit.

-To see how the simple deposit multiplier works, let’s consider an example in which a deposit of $10,000 was made and the required reserve ratio is 5%, meaning $500 has to stay on hand.
+To see how the simple deposit multiplier works, consider an example in which a deposit of $10,000 was made and the required reserve ratio is 5%, meaning $500 has to stay on hand.

 The deposit multiplier formula is: 1 / reserve ratio.

 So with a required reserve ratio of 20%, the deposit multiplier is five.
-So for every dollar in the bank’s reserves, the financial institution can boost the money supply by up to $5.
+That means that for every dollar in the bank’s reserves, the financial institution can boost the money supply by up to $5.
 If the reserve ratio was 5%, the deposit multiplier would be 20, and the bank could build the money supply by $20 for each dollar held in reserve.
 As you see, the lower the reserve ratio is, the higher the deposit multiplier is and the more it can lend out.

 Recommended: Benefits of Using Mobile Deposit